-Within this parable Christ shows the principle of reciprocity.
 Just as we have been forgiven a huge, unpayable debt, so must we extend forgiveness to those who owe us, showing that we appreciate what has been done for us.

-Understanding our obligation to Christ leads to a deeply held, personal loyalty to Him.
-John Ritenbaugh explains that our redemption by means of Christ's sacrifice should make us strive to please Him in every facet of life.
+Understanding our obligation to Christ leads to a deeply held loyalty to Him.
+Our redemption should make us strive to please Him in every facet of life.